-Cargo companies that are ostensibly private and that are either registered or based in Zaire transport many of the weapons that are being supplied covertly throughout Africa.
-Although some air transport companies may have links with the clandestine agencies of other countries, these companies operate under contract with Zairian government officials and senior officers in the Armed Forces of Zaire (FAZ), usually allied with president Mobutu, to transport the weapons from locations in Europe or Africa to Zairian regional allies, like the former government of Rwanda and UNITA.[45]40 According to company owners and staff, company owners who refuse such contracts are threatened with cancellation of their companies' registration, confiscation of their assets, and even deportation.
+company owners who refuse such contracts are threatened with cancellation of their companies' registration, confiscation of their assets, and even deportation.
 Pilots file false flight plans, often listing fictitious destinations such as Swaziland, Gabon, Libya and Nigeria, under pressure from contractual partners to disguise the true origin or destination of arms cargo; staff at N'Djili airport in Kinshasa are paid a minimum of \$1,000 per flight by the cargo companies to file these false flight plans.
 Pilots also supply false cargo manifests - the documents describing the content of the cargo.
-[46]41 The Zairian contracts enabling the covert arms shipments constitute a form of indirect financial support for those procuring the weapons.
+In Examination contracts enabling the covert arms shipments constitute a form of indirect financial support for those procuring the weapons.

 Human Rights Watch has evidence of a number of cargo flights that brought weapons into the Goma airport after the international community imposed an arms embargo against Rwanda in May 1994; most of these weapons were then delivered to the FAR in Gisenyi.
 Some of the planes are known to have been registered in Zaire, Nigeria, Liberia and Lebanon.
-[47]42 For example, one shipment in mid-June arrived on an aircraft registered in Liberia, with a Belgian crew from Ostend, which picked up arms in Libya, including artillery, ammunition and rifles from old government stocks.
+For example, one shipment in mid-June arrived on an aircraft registered in Liberia, with a Belgian crew from Ostend, which picked up arms in Libya, including artillery, ammunition and rifles from old government stocks.

 Several of these planes, which are registered as owned by private cargo companies, were used in the same period to fly relief supplies into Goma airport for international NGOs.
 In at least two instances verified by Human Rights Watch, planes bearing the logos of NGOs alternately delivered relief supplies and arms to Goma airport in May and June 1994.
-One of these NGOs, when confronted with the evidence, immediately took steps to prevent a recurrence.
-[48]43
+One of these NGOs, when confronted with the evidence, immediately took steps to prevent a recurrence.43

 In one important shipment, two planes of Air Zaire, a Zairian state company, flew weapons, reportedly antitank and fragmentation grenades, as well as high-calibre ammunition, to Goma from the Seychelles on the nights of June 16-17 and 18-19, 1994.
 These weapons were then transferred to the FAR in Gisenyi.
 A Zairian government functionary negotiated and accompanied the shipment from the Seychelles to Zaire.
-[49]44 These weapons were part of a stockpile that the Seychelles government had confiscated from a ship called The Malo.
+These weapons were part of a stockpile that the Seychelles government had confiscated from a ship called The Malo.
 This ship was intercepted by the Seychelles navy in March 1993, reportedly on charges of illegally importing military arms and ammunition into the country.
-[50]45 The shipment was consigned for Somalia, where an international arms embargo was in place at the time.
+The shipment was consigned for Somalia, where an international arms embargo was in place at the time.
 According to the Seychelles minister of defense, James Michel, end-user certificates for the shipment were provided by Zaire.
-[51]46 In this instance, end-user certificates served to conceal the ultimate destination of the weapons and provide a means of deniability for those involved in breaking the arms embargo against Rwanda.
+In this instance,